ceford/cefjdemos-data-jdm-help-en/articles/site/site-control-panel.md

 - **Users**
-  Create/delete users, change passwords, modify language and time preferences, and switch which WYSIWYG editor the user has access too.
+  Create/delete users, change passwords, modify language and time preferences, and switch which WYSIWYG editor the user has access to.
-  You can also assign users to User Groups, limiting to which aspects of the site they have access.
+  You can also assign users to User Groups, limiting to which aspects of the site they have access to.
 - **Articles**
   Manage all of your current articles.
 - **Article Categories**
-  Create new categories, and publish/unpublish existing ones.
+  Create new categories and publish or unpublish existing ones.
 - **Media**
   Manage files on your web server.
 You can delete existing files or upload different ones from your hard drive.
 You can also create new